 A business process is a collection of linked tasks in which different actors participate to achieve a common end goal.
 It is used to formalize the procedures in an organization or team and to define its operation clearly.
 The Business Process Management (BPM) discipline tries to improve business processes.

 In Flokzu processes are represented by a flow of tasks and activities following the organization’s business rules.
 As each task and activity is completed, the process moves forward automatically following the modeled workflow.
 In addition, each process has an associated form and some additional settings.

 User Tasks play a fundamental role in business processes.
 They are activities that require human intervention to be completed and make the process move forward.
 For every task in Flokzu, assignees need to be defined and decisions need to be made in order to complete it.

 When the flow reaches a User Task, the assignees will automatically receive the task in their Flokzu Inbox.

-In addition, each task has associated information (form with fields, attachments, comments, estimated duration and more) to provide a context to help users make the right decision when they complete it.
-Everything that users need to solve a task will be available in just one place.
+In addition, each task could show information as fields, attachments, comments, etc. This information provides a context to help users complete their tasks.
+Everything the users need to complete a task, will be available in just one place.